ssharker21/ssharker21.github.io/content/_index.md

 I'm a junior in college at the moment.

-I'm trying to be more conscious about the time I spend online.
+I'm trying to be more deliberate with my time online.
 This website will be the one-stop shop for many things about me.

 I have a [blog](/blog) and a page for my [photographs](/photographs).
 I also have a [list](/bookshelf) of books I've read.